telegram-bot-sdk/website-archive/source/docs/handling-updates.md

 >
 > If you don't have any HTTPS domain yet, we have prepared additional guide on [Setting up temporary SSL secured domain using ngrok](#) to test your webhook locally from your machine.

+If you're using [standalone-starter](https://github.com/telegram-bot-sdk/standalone-starter) project template, it comes with handy CLI command to help you setup your webhook.

 Open `.env` file and fill your bot token and domain:

 ```env
 TELEGRAM_BOT_TOKEN        = "Your bot token here"       // Your bot token
 TELEGRAM_WEBHOOK_DOMAIN   = "https://www.example.com"   // Your secured domain
 ```

-Our [standalone-starter](https://github.com/telegram-bot-sdk/standalone-starter) project comes with handy CLI command to help you setup your webhook.

 Simply run on your console: